Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 The leftmost point, where the blue and red lines meet, is the *Minimum Risk Portfolio* (also called *Global Minimum Risk Portfolio*).
-This is the portfolio with minimum risk.
-Investing in minimum risk portfolio is a relative common strategy among professional investors.
+This is the portfolio with minimum risk among all possible portfolios.
+Investing in the minimum risk portfolio is a relative common strategy among professional investors.

 The black straight line, in the upper part of the plot, is tangent to the *efficient frontier*.
 Its intersection with the y-axis (not shown in the plot) is at a level equal with the risk-free rate accessible to the investor.
 In this example the risk-free rate was set to 0.
-The tangency point along the efficient frontier (in our plot depicted by a green diamond) is the
+The point of tangency along the efficient frontier (in our plot depicted by a green diamond) is the
 *tangency portfolio* or the *market portfolio*.
 This is the portfolio that maximizes the $\rho$-Sharpe ratio.